shubhamdhanwate312/thorium/README.md

 3. Axios POST request assignment

             1. Get all the memes at Postman (https://api.imgflip.com/get_memes)
-            2. Pick a memeId you want (Eg 129242436) for the POST request
+            2. Pick a memeId you want (for Eg.= 129242436) for the POST request
             3. Create a Post request (https://api.imgflip.com/caption_image) with only query params.
 Following are the params (copy username and password exactly as given below): template_id <meme_id>
             text0 <text you want as a caption>